Mixces/Animatium/README.md

     - Description: Restores the legacy block outline rendering from <=1.14.4.
     - Type: BOOLEAN
 - modelWhilstSleeping
-    - Description: Hides the player model whilst sleeping like in <=1.12?
+    - Description: Enable/disable the player model rendering whilst sleeping like in <=1.12?
 Only affects you.
     - Type: BOOLEAN
 - entityArmorHurtTint
     - Description: Tints the armor when an entity is damaged like in <=1.7.x.